SkillsFundingAgency/dfc-integration-faa/README.md

 # Digital First Careers - Apprenticeship vacancy import

 ## Introduction
-The “Find a Career” digital product (https://github.com/SkillsFundingAgency/dfc-integration-faa) showcases available apprenticeship vacancies for a given job profile (such as nurse).
+The “Explore careers” digital product (https://github.com/SkillsFundingAgency/dfc-integration-faa) showcases available apprenticeship vacancies for a given job profile (such as nurse).
 The component in this repository implements the import process which loads apprenticeship vacancies against the appropriate job profile.
 The import process has the following logical steps.
 1. Identify job profiles applicable for apprenticeships
 2. Search for appropriate vacancies using the “Find an Apprenticeship” API.
 3. Executes logic to determine which two vacancies to showcase against a job profile
-4. Pushes the showcased vacancies into the “Find a Career” digital product.
+4. Pushes the showcased vacancies into the “Explore careers” digital product.

 The import process is built in c# and the .NET framework, and runs within the Azure Functions (Microsoft’s Severless product offering).
 Azure storage queues are used to message between functions within the processing pipeline.